 The holiday season is upon us, a time of joy and merriment; invitations to festivities; friends and family—and, if you’re anything like me, obligations, expectations and maybe even a little dread.
-It is so important to take good care of yourself and honor your energy at this time of year, especially if you are a sensitive person or introvert, so I’m sharing some of my self-care tips for the holiday season below.
+It is so important to take good care of yourself and honor your energy at this time of year, especially if you are a sensitive person or introvert, so I’m sharing 4 of my tried and true self-care tips for the holidays below.

 Tip #1: Set healthy boundaries

 Hear me loud and clear: It is OK to say no to people and things that stress you out, annoy you, make you feel miserable, or just do not bring you joy.
 As a sensitive person and introvert myself, making small talk, being around unkind or indifferent people, and having expectations put upon me is not my jam.
 I used to do these things because that was what was expected of me–and it sapped my energy and made me feel terrible.
 Setting healthy boundaries makes all the difference in the world.
 Remember: unless you have young children, it’s not your job to take care of other people’s needs.
 It’s your job to take care of your own needs.
 Learning to say no and not feeling guilty about it takes some practice, but the more you do it the more you will see how much better you feel, guaranteed.